 The Germans opened hostilities at Verdun with a 10-hour cannonade of 808 artillery pieces, firing almost 1 million shells, some as wide as steering wheels.
 Around the French fortifications, the blackened skeletons of trees were festooned with human and horse intestines.
 The Germans also used ample supplies of mustard gas in both battles.
 Mustard gas is essentially aerosol hydrochloric acid.
 One breath of it can kill a man by internal drowning.
 It also severely burns and blisters skin and blinds eyes.

-Both battles ended in utter stalemate, because mobility had not progressed on par with firepower, and that lack of mobility, especially on the first day of the Somme, displayed more directly than any other action in any war the utter futility and insanity of warfare.
+Both battles ended in utter stalemate because mobility had not progressed on par with firepower.
+That lack of mobility, especially on the first day of the Somme, displayed more directly than any other action in any war the utter futility and insanity of warfare.
 Neither side could approach the other, but the Germans found their losses more irreplaceable than the combined French and British.
 When the Americans showed up, the Germans simply could not cope with the overwhelming enemy men and materiel for much longer.
-About 15 million, military and civilian, died, unless we include deaths from Spanish influenza, which was itself a direct result of the War.
+About 15 million, military and civilian, died unless we include deaths from Spanish influenza, which was itself a direct result of the War.
 That puts the estimate at about 65 million.

-There is no one cause to blame for the Bubonic plague’s rise to power in 1346 or so, but Europe in general can be criticized strongly for its primitive belief in witches.
-Because “witches” were hunted down wholesale by reason of an insufferably pervasive fear of the Devil, domestic and feral cats were also killed by the hundreds of thousands, because they were thought to be witches’ “familiars,” that without one, a witch could not adequately cast spells.
+There is no one cause to blame for the Bubonic plague’s rise to power in 1346 or so, but Europe, in general, can be criticized strongly for its primitive belief in witches.
+Because “witches” were hunted down wholesale from the insufferably pervasive fear of the Devil, domestic and feral cats were also killed by the hundreds of thousands because they were thought to be witches’ “familiars.”
+And, without one, a witch could not adequately cast spells.

-So once witch-hunts showed up in full swing and cats started disappearing into the fires, the entire European world was ripe for an epidemic of rats.
-And the rats showed up in full swing in 1346 in the Crimea, via the Silk Road from China.
-There were no cats to check the rats stowing away onboard merchant ships, and these rats were infested with fleas.
+So, once witch-hunts showed up in full swing and cats started disappearing into the fires, the entire European world was ripe for an epidemic of rats.
+And the rats showed up in full swing in 1346 in Crimea via the Silk Road from China.
+There were no cats to check the rats stowing away on board merchant ships, and these rats were infested with fleas.
 The fleas carried yersinia pests, better known as plague.

 Without treatment, plague is one of only three known diseases with a mortality rate of 100%.
 The other two are rabies encephalitis and HIV.
 Given the primitive medical knowledge of the Middle Ages, the world didn’t have a chance.
 Even the best physicians had no clue what to do to protect themselves, much less the populace.

 Ringing bells was thought to stir up the vapors.
 Or the sick person could stand next to a latrine and inhale the stench.
-About the only method that actually worked to a small degree was smoking tobacco, because the smoke kept the fleas away.
+The only method that actually worked to a small degree was smoking tobacco because the smoke kept the fleas away.
 But the most infamous methods for curing the plague were based on the principle that God was very angry with the whole world.

 Holodomor is the Ukrainian word for “killing by hunger.”
-It is now the proper term for Josef Stalin’s forced starvation genocide against the Ukraine from 1932 to 1933.
-The manner by which Stalin forced it on the Ukrainian people is open for discussion, but most historians agree that he knew what was happening in the Ukraine and refused to provide relief of any kind, even ordering food shipments diverted from the Ukraine and what food its population had confiscated, violently whenever necessary.
-He imposed this particularly cruel death sentence on so many solely out of retaliation for the Ukraine striving for national recognition and independence.
+It is now the proper term for Josef Stalin’s forced starvation genocide against Ukraine from 1932 to 1933.
+How Stalin forced it on the Ukrainian people is open for discussion.
+Still, most historians agree that he knew what was happening in Ukraine and refused to provide relief of any kind, even ordering food shipments diverted from Ukraine and what food its population had confiscated, violently if necessary.
+He imposed this particularly cruel death sentence on so many solely out of retaliation for Ukraine striving for national recognition and independence.

-6 years later, Hitler made good on his promise to acquire “lebensraum” for the German people, by invading Poland.
+Six years later, Hitler made good on his promise to acquire “lebensraum” for the German people by invading Poland.
 Britain and France immediately declared war on Germany.
 Russia made a pact with Germany because Stalin knew he could not conquer Germany at that time.
-Hitler bided his time before invading Russia 2 years later, in the knowledge that Russia’s military was woefully inadequate.
-Japan invaded China for its resources, and in September 1940 Japan, Italy, and Germany became the formal Axis Powers, solely because they understood their identical desires to conquer other countries.
+Hitler bided his time before invading Russia two years later, knowing that Russia’s military was woefully inadequate.
+Japan invaded China for its resources, and in September 1940, Japan, Italy, and Germany became the formal Axis Powers solely because they understood their identical desires to conquer other countries.

 The most infamous aspect of the War will forever remain the Holocaust.
 It is also referred to as HaShoah, which is Hebrew for “The Catastrophe.”
 Much has been said about it already on Listverse, so let us briefly examine Hitler’s methods, by which he remorselessly and unsympathetically attempted to eradicate an entire race of humans.

-Whereas, Stalin never offered any political explanation for, nor a formal admission of, attempting to starve all of Ukraine, and Hitler explained the Holocaust as “a necessary step” in the process of purifying and strengthening the “master race,” the Crusades were undertaken by both the Christians and the Muslims for the openly expressed purpose of exterminating the opposing religion along with all its adherents, solely to glorify God.
-It remains the blackest moment in the history of all religion.
+Whereas Stalin never offered any political explanation for, nor a formal admission of, attempting to starve all of Ukraine, and Hitler explained the Holocaust as “a necessary step” in the process of purifying and strengthening the “master race,” the Crusades were undertaken by both the Christians and Muslims for the openly expressed purpose of exterminating the opposing religion along with all its adherents, solely to glorify God.
+It remains the blackest moment in the history of all religions.

-It lasted from c.
-1063 until c.
-1434, when handheld gunpowder weapons were first used to good effect in combat.
-Keep in mind, before you denounce God for allowing or causing it to happen, that doing so is foolishly dismissive.
+It lasted from about 1063 until about 1434 when handheld gunpowder weapons were first used to good effect in combat.
+Before you denounce God for allowing or causing it to happen, keep in mind that doing so is foolishly dismissive.
 Assuming there is a God, the Crusades were not his fault.
-They remain humanity’s fault by two causes: first, the refusal to tolerate differences; and second, the active enjoyment derived from hurting things, especially other humans, since they can best voice their disapproval of such actions.
+They remain humanity’s fault by two causes: first, the refusal to tolerate differences; and second, the active enjoyment derived from hurting things, especially other humans since they can best voice their disapproval of such actions.

-In 1099, the 1st Crusade ended in “Christian” victory, when knights and soldiers from France, England, Germany, and Apulia (southern Italy) successfully besieged Jerusalem from 7 June to 15 July.
-They were opposed by the Islamic Fatimid Caliphate of Egypt, under Iftikhar ad-Dawla, who had 400 cavalrymen and a garrison of Muslim and Nubian troops comparable in size to the invaders, about 13,000 for each side.
-Inside the city there lived over 60,000 unarmed civilians, mostly Muslims and Jews.
+In 1099, the 1st Crusade ended in a “Christian” victory, when knights and soldiers from France, England, Germany, and Apulia (southern Italy) successfully besieged Jerusalem from 7 June to 15 July.
+They were opposed by the Islamic Fatimid Caliphate of Egypt, under Iftikhar ad-Dawla, who had 400 cavalrymen and a garrison of Muslim and Nubian troops comparable in size to the invaders about 13,000 for each side.
+Inside the city, there lived over 60,000 unarmed civilians, mostly Muslims and Jews.